History of the Trans-Am Series: Continued expansion (2017–present)

-In early January 2020, the Trans Am Race Company (TARC) announced that it was expanding into Australia and New Zealand through the year 2026, signing a multi-year licensing agreement with the Australian Racing Group Pty Ltd. (ARG) that will allow for six TA2® Class races to be run in 'the land down-under'.
+In early January 2020, the Trans Am Race Company (TARC) announced that it was expanding into Australia and New Zealand through the year 2026, signing a multi-year licensing agreement with the Australian Racing Group Pty Ltd. (ARG) that will allow for six TA2 Class races to be run in 'the land down-under'.
 The new collaboration will be the first full-season international expansion ever in the series' 54-year history.
 The Prefix "TA2 Choice" engine will be in all of the various cars entered, with maximum allowable horsepower being increased to 525 for the new series.
-Five Star Race Car Bodies will supply all of the bodies, and USA based TA2® chassis builders will supply all of the chassis.
+Five Star Race Car Bodies will supply all of the bodies, and USA based TA2 chassis builders will supply all of the chassis.
 Pre-raced cars and chassis will be allowed as well.
-(TARC-approved chassis builders or their appointed dealers within the territory will also be allowed to supply chassis) Last year's Australian TA2® Muscle Car Series champion Ashley Jarvis raced in the Trans Am Series' season finale at Daytona International Speedway in a Stevens-Miller Chevrolet Camaro, and the "crossover" is great for both series.
+(TARC-approved chassis builders or their appointed dealers within the territory will also be allowed to supply chassis.)